acdh-oeaw/generic-de-web-app/_posts/2016-08-17-part-8-full-text-search.md

 # Create and configure a full text index

-Since the nitty gritty details of creating and configuring a (fulltext) index are described broadly in the [eXist-db documentation](http://exist-db.org/exist/apps/doc/lucene.xml), I won't spend much time on explaining the next steps described below.
+Since the nitty gritty details of creating and configuring a (full text) index are described broadly in the [eXist-db documentation](http://exist-db.org/exist/apps/doc/lucene.xml), I won't spend much time on explaining the next steps described below.
 Only one things should be stressed.
-For creating a full text index, eXist-db uses "Apache Lucene a high-performance, full-featured text search engine library written entirely in Java" (see [https://lucene.apache.org/core/](https://lucene.apache.org/core/)) which is currently practically the tool of choice when it comes to indexing, searching and information retrieval.
+For creating a full text index, eXist-db uses
+> Apache Lucene a high-performance, full-featured text search engine library written entirely in Java (see [https://lucene.apache.org/core/](https://lucene.apache.org/core/)) which is currently practically the tool of choice when it comes to indexing, searching and information retrieval.

 To create and configure a full text index for our XML/TEI documents stored in **data/editions/** we have to rebuild (parts of) the structure of our application below eXist-db’s **db/system/** directory.
-Or, to be more precise, we have create an XML document named **collection.xconf** and store under **db/system/path/to/collection/you/would/like/to/index**.
-So to index all our documents stored in **db/apps/thun-demo/data/editions/ **we have to create a collection.xconf document at: **/db/system/config/db/apps/thun-demo/data/editions/collection.xconf**.
+Or, to be more precise, we have create an XML document named **collection.xconf** and store under `db/system/path/to/collection/you/would/like/to/index`.
+So to index all our documents stored in `db/apps/thun-demo/data/editions/` we have to create a collection.xconf document at: `/db/system/config/db/apps/thun-demo/data/editions/collection.xconf`.

 Doing so in eXide looks like on the screenshot below: